intrip/bootstrap-table-generator/README.md

 ###Installation

+The first requisite to run the package is to have Bootstrap 3 installed on your Machine.
+For more info see: <a href="http://getbootstrap.com/getting-started/" target="_blank">this link</a>.

-Begin by installing this package through Composer.
+The next step is to install this package through Composer.
 Edit your project's `composer.json` file to require `"jacopo/bootstrap3tablegenerator": "dev-master"`.

 	"require": {
 		"jacopo/bootstrap3tablegenerator": "dev-master"